 Summertime fun is around the corner and Palm Beach Gardens Fire Rescue would like to remind parents and guardians just how quickly tragedy can strike when youngsters are in or around water.

 Did you know drowning is the leading cause of death for Florida children between the ages of 1 and 4?
 One minute is all it takes for a child to drown!
-It is extremely important to know preventative measures before you go swimming, it can save the lives of the people you care about most.
+It is extremely important to know preventative measures before you go swimming - it can save the lives of the people you care most about!